CrossRealms/Splunk-3CX-App/README.md

 RELEASE NOTES
 -------------
+Version 2.0.2
+* Updated the behavior of the multi-select input (Selecting any item will automatically deselect "All" and selecting "All" will deselect all other options.)

 Version 2.0.1
 * Fixed the filter of SLA on the Overview dashboard.
 * Fixed the filter of "Average Durations" on the Queue Summary dashboard.